Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Introduction

 Over the past decade, advances in technology have accelerated innovation in educational assessment, leading to the development of a growing number of computer-based problem-solving assessments that evaluate test takers' ability to solve complex problems in realistic environments.
 Examples of computer-based problem-solving assessments include the Program for the International Assessment of Adult Competencies (PIAAC), the Programme for International Student Assessment (PISA), and the National Assessment of Educational Progress (NAEP).
-A key feature of these assessments, compared with traditional paper-based assessments, is that a user's interactions with a testing system, such as clicking the button, dragging, dropping, and text input during assessments, are recorded in log files.
+A key feature of these assessments, compared with traditional paper-based assessments, is that user interactions with a testing system, such as clicking the button, dragging, dropping, and text input during assessments, are recorded in log files.
 This sequence of recorded user interactions, so-called log data or process data, is a valuable resource for various purposes, e.g., to explore and validate test takers' item-solving processes and strategies, identify key behaviors that determine the performance, and formulate real-time feedback to test takers \citep{Liu2018, Han2019, Jiao2021, He2021, Ulitzsch2021, Xiao2021}.

-Analyzing log data using traditional statistical models, such as generalized linear models and item response theory models, is challenging due to the non-standard format, varying sequence lengths between participants, and high computational requirements among others \citep{Tang2020c, Tang2021, Zhan2022, Xiao2023}.
-Researchers have proposed various methodologies to address such challenges in log data analysis, which could be classified into two types: 1) behavioral characteristics extraction and 2) psychometric modeling of log data \citep{Han2022, Fu2023, Xiao2023}.
+Analyzing log data using traditional statistical models, such as generalized linear models and item response theory models, is challenging due to the non-standard format, varying sequence lengths between participants, and high computational requirements, among others \citep{Tang2020c, Tang2021, Zhan2022, Xiao2023}.
+Researchers have proposed various methodologies to address these challenges in log data analysis, which could be classified into two types: 1) extraction of behavioral characteristics and 2) psychometric modeling of log data \citep{Han2022, Fu2023, Xiao2023}.
 We briefly review these two types of methods below.